aamersadiq/aamersadiq.github.io/_posts/2025-01-03-Services - Observability in Azure.markdown

         <ul>
             <li><span style="font-weight: bold;">Connection Monitor: </span>Continuously monitors and tracks the connectivity between your Azure resources and external destinations.
 It provides insights into network latency, packet loss, and connection availability, helping you identify and troubleshoot connectivity issues.
             </li>
-            <li><span style="font-weight: bold;">Network Performance Monitor (NPM): </span>Extends the capabilities of Connection Monitor by providing end-to-end visibility into the performance of your entire network, including hybrid and multi-cloud environments.
+            <li><span style="font-weight: bold;">Network Performance Monitor (NPM): </span>Extends the capabilities of Connection Monitor by providing end to end visibility into the performance of your entire network, including hybrid and multi cloud environments.
             </li>
         </ul>
     </li>